College of Arts and Letters is comprised of the departments of Art,

 Students in the literature track study British and American writers, and may follow their interests into literary criticism, linguistics, world literature, African-American literature, women writers, and film.
 This program provides groundwork for students planning to go to graduate or professional school in the humanities, education, law, or any field that requires the skills and thoughtfulness that students of literature develop.
 English majors acquire writing skills that are valuable in any career.

-The BA in English and Secondary Education prepares students for teacher certification and career in teaching.
-In addition, the department offers courses to satisfy Georgia requirements for an endorsement to teach English as a second language for those already certified or in the process of being certified to teach.
+Some students choose to obtain teacher certification while majoring in English.
+In addition, the department offers courses to satisfy Georgia requirements for an endorsement to teach English as a second language.

 - The ability to express ideas in writing